SUVAT Equations Explained: GCSE & A-Level Physics Guide

 - v² = u² + 2as (no t)

-You do not need to memorise all five for every exam board.
+You don’t need to memorise all five for every exam board.
 Most GCSE and A-Level formula sheets provide at least the first two.
-However, knowing all five saves you time because you can jump straight to the equation that matches the variables you have been given.
+But knowing all five saves time—you can jump straight to the equation that matches your variables without rearranging.

 How to Choose the Right Equation

-The trick is simple: look at what you know and what you need to find.
-You will always be given three of the five SUVAT variables and asked to find a fourth.
+The trick is simple.
+Look at what you know and what you need to find.
+You’ll always be given three of the five SUVAT variables and asked to find a fourth.

 - Write down what you know (three values) and what you want to find.